BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 ## A new conceptual model

-Silent payments introduces a new technical model that separates payment information such as addresses and keys based on their purpose.
+Silent payments introduce a new technical model that separates payment information based on their purpose.

+For eg: the static address is only shared with senders who use it to make payments.
+Below is a summary of the keys & addresses i

 | Silent payments' concept       | Shared with         | for: |
 |:-------------|:------------------|:------|